Office: PLS 313C

 Her research interests include international relations theory, normative theory, foreign policy decision making, sanctions, peace movements, discourse ethics, post-conflict peacebuilding, research design, utopian science fiction, and emotion.
 Crawford is also interested in methods for understanding the costs and consequences of war and is co-director of the Eisenhower Study Group “Costs of War” study (www.costsofwar.org).

-Dr. Crawford is the author of Collateral Damage, forthcoming from Oxford University Press about moral responsibility for civilian casualties.
-Her book Argument and Change in World Politics: Ethics, Decolonization, Humanitarian Intervention (Cambridge University Press, 2002) was a co-winner of the 2003 American Political Science Association Jervis and Schroeder Award for best book in International History and Politics.
+Dr. Crawford is the author of Accountability for Killing: Moral Responsibility for Collateral Damage in America’s Post-9/11 Wars (Oxford University Press, 2013) about and Argument and Change in World Politics: Ethics, Decolonization, Humanitarian Intervention (Cambridge University Press, 2002), which was a co-winner of the 2003 American Political Science Association Jervis and Schroeder Award for best book in International History and Politics.
 She is co-editor of How Sanctions Work: Lessons from South Africa (St. Martin’s, 1999).

 Crawford’s articles have been published in books and scholarly journals including the Journal of Political Philosophy; International Organization; Security Studies; Perspectives on Politics; International Security; Ethics & International Affairs; Press/Politics; Africa Today; Naval War College Review; Orbis; and, Qualitative Methods.

 Professor Crawford is currently a member of several advisory boards, including for the Eisenhower Research Project, and International Editorial Board of the Security and Governance book series published by Routledge Press.
-Crawford is the current chair of the Book Prize of the Ethics section of the International Studies Association.
+Crawford has also chaired the Book Prize of the Ethics section of the International Studies Association.

 Crawford served, for three years, on the nominating committee of the International Studies Association and served as its chair during the final year of her term.
 Crawford has also previously served on the boards of several professional organizations including the Academic Council of the United Nations System (ACUNS) and the Governing Council of the American Political Science Association.
 When she was at Brown University she served on the Slavery and Justice Committee, which examined Brown University’s relationship to slavery and the slave trade.
 She has also served on the editorial board of the American Political Science Review.